 One hundred years ago, when The Texas State University System was founded, less than one percent of Americans had a college degree.
-Today, that System created to train teachers is the oldest and third-largest university system in Texas—educating some 78,000 students with 15,000 faculty and staff on 12 campuses across the state.
+Today, that System created to train teachers is the oldest and third-largest university system in Texas—educating nearly 80,000 students with 15,000 faculty and staff on 12 campuses across the state.

 The System is a near billion dollar annual enterprise.
 We manage nearly 32,000 acres, which is about 50 square miles, more than twice the size of Manhattan.
 We operate a hotel and golf courses, and ranch cattle.
 In short, we are a large enterprise.
 But, the difference is that while our size is big, our focus is small: to make lives better through education.
 Period.

 We continue to train teachers well (and also scientists, and linguists, and researchers, and business professionals, and engineers, and others--in all types of fields).
 In fact, each of our schools has been recognized for the quality of its various programs—whether a student strives for a certificate, an associate degree, a bachelor's, master's or doctorate.

 In addition, to a greater extent than many university systems, we educate a large number of first-generation college students.
 We know that when those first-generation college students graduate, they most likely will marry a college graduate and their children will become college graduates.
 This is transformative, not just for them, but also for Texas.
 So, we are doing what we have done for a century now: transforming lives—transforming Texas.